vapor-community/PassKit/Sources/Passes/Passes.docc/GettingStarted.md

 ### Model the pass.json contents

 Create a `struct` that implements ``PassJSON/Properties`` which will contain all the fields for the generated `pass.json` file.
-Create an initializer that takes your custom pass data, the ``PKPass`` and everything else you may need.
+Create an initializer that takes your custom pass data, the ``Pass`` and everything else you may need.

 > Tip: For information on the various keys available see the [documentation](https://developer.apple.com/documentation/walletpasses/pass).
 See also [this guide](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/PassKit_PG/index.html#//apple_ref/doc/uid/TP40012195-CH1-SW1) for some help.